hashicorp/consul/website/source/docs/guides/connect-gateways.md

 In one datacenter register a backend service and add an Envoy sidecar proxy registration.
 To do this you will either create a new registration file or edit an existing one to include a sidecar proxy stanza.
-If you are using socat as your backend service, you will create a new file called `socat.json` that would contain the below snippet.
-Since you have ACLs enabled, you will have to [create a token for the service](LINK TO ACL GUIDE SERVICE SECTION).
+If you are using socat as your backend service, you will create a new file called `socat.json` that will contain the below snippet.
+Since you have ACLs enabled, you will have to [create a token for the service](https://learn.hashicorp.com/consul/security-networking/production-acls#apply-individual-tokens-to-the-services).

 ```json
 {